zhouyulab/leafnet/README.md

   * Duplicate sample by adding mirrored image (--duplicate_mirror): With this argument, input images will be duplicated by 2x by adding mirrored images.
   * Duplicate sample by adding rotated image (--duplicate_rotate): With this argument, input images will be duplicated by x by adding rotated(90, 180 and 270 degrees) samples.

+### Use PlantSeg with CNNwall

+* Currently, CNNwall is provided in the seperate directory in LeafNet repo.
+* To segment image with CNNwall:
+  1. Use LeafNet regularly to identify stomata.
+  2. Use *CNNwall\denoise_image_for_cnnwall.py* to denoise the image for input, images will also be converted to tiff for PlantSeg.
+    > python CNNwall\denoise_image_for_cnnwall.py [PathToInputFolder] [PathToDenoisedOutput]
+  3. Use PlantSeg with the model in *CNNwall\CNNwallModel* to generate prediction.
+  4. Use *CNNwall\prediction_h5_to_png.py* to convert prediction to png image for PlantSeg
+    > python CNNwall\denoise_image_for_cnnwall.py [PredictionFolderOfPlantSeg] [PathToPNGOutput]
+  5. Use LeafNet to segment pavement cells on prediction
+    > Set background type to Dark, image denoiser to none, stoma detector to None.
+  6. Combine the stomata detection result and pavement cell segmentation result.

 ## Contacts